SaladLab/Unity3D.IncrementalCompiler/docs/UnderTheHood.md

 }
 ```

+Set breakpoint at a commented line in coroutine and watch local variable `v` in debugging windows.
-UnityVS can show variable v in watch for DLL from Mono3.
+UnityVS can show variable `v` in watch window for DLL built from Mono3.

 ```csharp
 this    = "Text01 (Test01)"